GautamDeepak/EMM/EMM_Prac_10.md

 ```
 ![Figure 1.
 Reference EVI Northern Australia](Prac10/continuous.png)

 *Exercise*: Pan over to Indonesia and run the script.
-Modify where necessary to get to below image.
+Modify where necessary to get to the below image.
 If you can do that, you have mastered the necessary skills to modify the script.

 ![Figure 1.
 Reference EVI Northern Australia](Prac10/modify2.png)

 ## 2. Charting
-We have already explored a number of different charting options in previous lab, but once you become more familiar with JavaScript you will find that you have huge flexibility in the way you present data in graphs.
+We have already explored several different charting options in the previous lab, but once you become more familiar with JavaScript you will find that you have huge flexibility in the way you present data in graphs.

 The Google Earth Engine Developer Guide provides a nice set of charting examples - please explore at your own time at the link below